sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

 want, except the label of an experiment already existing.
 On line 3 we add this experiment label to the list of “experimentsChoices”.
 On line 4 we create a new sub-dictionary that has as a key the experiment label.
-Next we list the paradims that our experiment supports by creating a ``paradigmChoices`` key and giving the names of the supported paradigms as a list.
-The paradims listed here must be within the set of paradims  supported by ``pychoacoustics`` (see Section :ref:`sec-paradigms` for a description of the paradigms currently supported).
+Next we list the paradigms that our experiment supports by creating a ``paradigmChoices`` key and giving the names of the supported paradigms as a list.
+The paradigms listed here must be within the set of paradigms  supported by ``pychoacoustics`` (see Section :ref:`sec-paradigms` for a description of the paradigms currently supported).
 In the next line we set an ``opts`` key containing a list of options.
 The full list of options that can be set here is described in details in Section :ref:`sec-experiment_opts`.
-In brief, for our experiment we want to have a widget to set the ISI between presentation intervals (``hasISIBox``), a widget to choose the number of response alternatives (``hasAlternativesChooser``), and a widget to set the feedback on or off for a given block of trials (``hasFeedback``).
+In brief, for our experiment we want to have a widget to set the silent interval (ISI) between presentation intervals (``hasISIBox``), a widget to choose the number of response alternatives (``hasAlternativesChooser``), and a widget to set the feedback on or off for a given block of trials (``hasFeedback``).